DOI-ONRR/blog-nrrd/src/pages/user-research-consent/index.md

 ---
-title: " Reconsidering the Consent Form:​ The Least User-Friendly Aspect of UX Research​ "
+title: " Reconsidering the consent form:​ the least user-friendly aspect of UX research​ "
 authors:
 - Erin Elzi
 - Lindsay Goldstein

-excerpt: " This blog explores how and why we implemented a comprehensive participant consent process in our user research.  "
+excerpt: " This blog explores why and how we implemented a comprehensive participant consent process in our user research.  "
 tags:
 -